RxLaboratory/Ramses/src-docs/docs/components/files/tree.md

 ```

 !!! hint
-    When using the *Ramses Client*, user and project folders can be located anywhere outside the *Ramses Folder*, it is not mandatory to keep them grouped together there.
+    When using the *Ramses Client*, project folders can be located anywhere outside the *Ramses Folder*, it is not mandatory to keep them grouped together there.

 ## The Project Folder